garethjmsaunders/trello-label-colours/README.md

 4. Name the style something meaningful like `Trello label colours`.
 5. Set URL prefix to: `https://trello.com/`.
 6. Switch it on and enjoy beautiful colours once again.

+---

+## Changelog

+1.0.0 2023-05-26 Initial version
+1.1.0 2023-05-26 Move colour hex codes into variables
+                  to group them all at the top to make updating them easier